shivajideotale/preparation-checklist/docs/html-css/css.md

         - flex-grow
         - flex-shrink
         - flex-basis
-        - flex - flex property is a shorthand property for the flex-grow, flex-shrink, and flex-basis properties.
+        - flex - `flex property is a shorthand property for the flex-grow, flex-shrink, and flex-basis properties.`
         - align-self
-    - CSS Flex Responsive